 State agencies must collect certain required information, such as the date of birth and social security number (or other tax identification number for legal entities) of all persons with an ownership or control interest in an entity applying for enrollment and for enrolled providers, upon reenrollment/revalidation or when certain entity information changes.
 MassHealth collects this information on the Federally Required Disclosure Form.
+See Additional Resources, below.

 All ordering or referring physicians and other professionals must be enrolled under the State (Medicaid) Plan as an ordering and referring provider or as a servicing provider; and the national provider identifier (NPI) of any ordering or referring physician or other professional must be specified on any claim for payment that is based on an order or referral of the physician or other professional.